dhkim77000/DeepFM_perfume/README.md

 predict.py
 -----
 predict perfumes using pretrained model.
 Only update when the user's update status is 1.
-Has two model full & short.
 Full shows predict output, rank and perfume index.
 Short only shows perfume index.
 For Full -> python predict.py full
 For Short -> python predict.py short